appgurueu/moblib/Readme.md

 ## About

-No dependencies.
+Depends on [`modlib`](https://github.com/appgurueu/modlib).
 Licensed under the MIT License.
 Written by Lars Mueller aka LMD or appguru(eu).

 ## Links